DKWDRV/DKWDRV/README.md

 **Troubleshooting**
 - Remember that this version is VERY BETA.
 It is still WIP.
 - Try different USB.
+- Try USB directly (no usb hub or extra usb type device connected at same time).
 - Verify game structure and installation is correct.
 - Verify game is defragmented.
 - Play around with game options, setting VERSTR to game default region is a good idea.